Stifel, SEC reach deal over Wisconsin school investments

-(Reuters) - Stifel Financial Corp's (SF.N) brokerage unit has reached a deal with the U.S. Securities and Exchange Commission to resolve claims it misled five Wisconsin school districts about the risks of sinking $200 million in investment products that were involved in the financial crisis of 2008.
+Sept 9 (Reuters) - Stifel Financial Corp's brokerage unit has reached a deal with the U.S. Securities and Exchange Commission to resolve claims it misled five Wisconsin school districts about the risks of sinking $200 million in investment products that were involved in the financial crisis of 2008.

 The tentative settlement with St. Louis-based Stifel, Nicolaus & Co and David Noack, a former senior vice president, came on the eve of a trial set for Monday, and was disclosed in a filing made public Thursday in federal court in Milwaukee.